Operation Momentum: Momentum builds momentum

 By 1 April, funding had been authorized for a total strength of 7,000 ADC troops.
 Seven CIA agents and five PARU teams had raised a guerrilla army ringing the Plain of Jars.
-The new militia blocked all exits from the Plain of Jars except to the southeast; that was held by Royalist regulars blocking the route to Vietiane.
+The new militia blocked all exits from the Plain of Jars except to the southeast; that was held by Royalist regulars blocking the route to Vientiane.
 They were resupplied via contract with civilian airlines such as Air America and BirdAir.
 Supplies were landed at short takeoff and landing strips when available; otherwise they were parachuted in.

 With this accomplished, two new Momentum training sites were established between the Plain of Jars and the Democratic Republic of Vietnam's border.
 In the meantime, the ADC guerrillas' probes provoked a PAVN assault on the San Tiau site.
 Three ADC companies of Hmong fought a delaying action from 19 to 23 April 1961 before destroying their heavy weapons and exfiltrating.
 Then, on 12 May, one of the new training camps near the Vietnamese border took heavy fire from attacking Vietnamese.
 Again, the Hmong fought at first, then evaded.
 However, three of the six PARU Team B soldiers were killed.

 By May, there were 5,000 Hmong ADC soldiers in the field.
 The success of Momentum sparked interest from the Programs Evaluations Office, which funded the first 2,000 trainees.
 They insisted on inserting their Special Forces trainers into the program.
 Drawbacks became apparent.
 Besides the language barrier between the Green Berets and the Hmong, there was the added attention from the PAVN to contend with during Operation Pincushion.

 By early June, the original ADC site at Padong was being shelled by 85mm field guns; it could reply with only a single 4.2 inch mortar.
 At 1445 hours 6 June, the PAVN roared in from the north in a ground assault.
 The Hmong retreated, leaving behind hand grenade booby traps littering their path through a cornfield.
 As the Vietnamese tripped the booby traps, Hmong troopers began to fade into the jungle.
 CIA agent Jack Shirley, a White Star Team, and the PARUs were picked up on 7 June and transferred some 12 km southwest to Pha Khao to resume training ADC.

 By August 1961, six months after Momentum began its three-day training program, the Clandestine Army of Hmong had reached 9,000 strong; it was then slated to train an additional 3,000 recruits.
 At about the same time, President John F. Kennedy, acting as Commander in Chief, directed the transfer of Momentum's training programs over to the U.S. Special Forces.
 The Operation White Star teams moved into five Momentum training camps.
 The Green Berets also tried to raise their own guerrilla forces west of Route 13, which ran from Vientiane to Luang Prabang, with limited success.